 This article first appeared in the May 2019 issue of FourFourTwo.
-Subscribe today!
-5 issues for just £5
+Subscribe now and get six months for less than a tenner!

 The meeting took place at a hotel in Buenos Aires, beginning in the sunshine at 10am and finishing indoors an hour before midnight.
 They broke for a meal in the middle, on Marcelo Bielsa’s insistence, but even then they spoke about football – not in a broad or abstract sense, but keen, purposeful conversations about managing Leeds United.
 No one who sat down and listened to Bielsa doubted that he was taking the job.

 The delegation sent from Leeds to negotiate, director of football Victor Orta and chief executive Angus Kinnear, had hedged their bets by contacting other coaches of the same ilk, but one of their alternatives made the wrong impression by struggling to name a single player in the squad.
 When Bielsa first received contact, he sat up through the night to watch footage of Leeds’ previous campaign, then phoned Orta the following morning.
 By the time they met face-to-face in Argentina, he had watched every game in full; 70 hours of a season that Leeds – having finished 13th – were trying to forget.

 Orta and Kinnear asked him what seemed to be the crucial question: “What do you know about the Championship?”
 Bielsa, with sheets of paper spread across the table, responded by running the pair through the formations used by every club in the division.

 They call Bielsa ‘El Loco’, but he is obsessive rather than unhinged.
 His 2018/19 is the story of a compulsive, unparalleled coach who flew 7,000 miles to join a team with an addictive quality.
 Leeds United are English football’s ultimate narcotic: labelled with several health warnings but impossible to leave alone once the club, the city and its soul have you hooked.